-Disclaimer: This article is not investment advice, neither does it constitute tax, or legal advice.
+Disclaimer: This article is not investment advice, tax advice, or legal advice.
 It is for informational and promotional purposes only.
 Do not take any action (including investments) until you have consulted with a professional about your specific situation.

-I have previously written about cryptocurrencies as the basis for a self-directed retirement portfolio and using them in day-to-day business transactions.
+I have previously written about investing in cryptocurrencies through a self-directed retirement portfolio and about using them in day-to-day business transactions.
 There is no doubt that crypto and blockchain technology is here to stay.
-As evidence of this, the U.S., the government has publicized plans for increased reporting of and tax enforcement for cryptocurrency transactions, which are currently treated like property for tax purposes, but not stocks or securities.
-Regulation and taxation are certainly indicators of how much the technology is being used and adopted across the entire world.
+As evidence of this, the U.S. government will increase reporting of and tax enforcement for cryptocurrency transactions, which are currently treated like property for tax purposes, but not the same as stocks or securities.
+Increasing regulation and taxation certainly indicate how much the technology is being used and adopted across the world.

 What about NFTs or non-fungible tokens?
 There was a lot of buzz in early 2021 about NFTs after Christie’s auctioned off a digital-only artwork for $69 million and suddenly everyone from Nike, to Hasbro, to Cervelo (a racing bike manufacturer) was selling digital-only versions of their collectibles or attaching NFTs to physical world assets.
-The hype has since subsided, but spend enough time online and on the various social media platforms, and NFT proponents (sellers) will be quick to offer “virtual estates,” “one-of-kind avatars,” “priceless digital art,” and various other exotic and futuristic-sounding assets.
+The hype has since subsided, at least from the mainstream media sources.
+However, spend enough time on the various social media platforms, and NFT proponents (sellers) will be quick to offer “virtual estates,” “one-of-kind avatars,” “priceless digital art,” and various other exotic and futuristic-sounding assets.
 Often, you will be directed to an auction site where you will have to place bids on the NFT, sometimes even using a native cryptocurrency or token like MANA or SAND.

 Suppose you got caught up one night, cashed out your 401k, and bought $100,000 worth of NFTs – a virtual castle in Decentraland, some art tapestries to decorate, and a digital collection of Luka Doncic basketball cards.
 The next morning at breakfast you have to explain to your spouse – NFTs?
 WTF did you just buy?
 Read on.